 Carrot and Swede Mash – the perfect side dish!

 Are you bored of mashed potatoes?
 Maybe you want to add more vegetables into your diet?
-Then this carrot and swede mash is for you!
-Swede is also known as rutabaga, if you were wondering what swede is!
+Then carrot and swede mash is for you!

-This carrot and swede mash is easy to make, loaded with flavour and nutritious!
-You can serve this mash together with some good quality sausages (meat or vegetarian – up to you) a red onion gravy for a classic meal or together with roast chicken (or a nut roast)!
+You can serve this together with some good quality sausages (meat or vegetarian – up to you) a red onion gravy for a classic meal or together with roast chicken (or a nut roast).
+Or why not together with some juicy meatballs.

 HOW TO MAKE CARROT AND SWEDE MASH

-Carrot and swede mash is a great way to add more vegetables into your diet!
-Carrot and swede are both nutritious and you can almost always pick them up for a good price!
+Carrot and swedes are both nutritious and you can almost always pick them up for a good price in the shops.

-- Supports digestion – Carrot and swede mash is rich in dietary fibre which is great for digestion and helps to keep your blood sugar levels stable.
+Supports digestion – Rich in dietary fibre which is great for digestion and helps to keep your blood sugar levels stable.

 Need some inspiration for side dishes?
 Check out these recipes